benchase33/blog_copy/_posts/2022-06-13-confounding_modification.md

 weight = stats.norm.rvs(loc = 100, scale = 20, size = 1_000)
 ```

-The code above will create randomly draw 1,000 values from a normal distribution with a mean of 100 and a standard deviation of 20.
-So, we are creating a normal distribution of observed weight data which should mostly fall between 40 kilograms and 160 kilograms.
+The code above will randomly draw 1,000 values from a normal distribution with a mean of 100 and a standard deviation of 20.
+This will create weight data which generally falls between 40 kilograms and 160 kilograms, with a higher concentration of observations around 100 kilograms.
 Next, we’ll create surgery data such that only people who weigh over 100 kilograms receive surgery:

 ``` py
 surgery = weight > 100